2022 Chrysler Pacifica Review, Ratings, Specs, Prices, and Photos

 How much does the 2022 Chrysler Pacifica cost?

-The Pacifica starts at about $37,000, but we’d step up to at least the Touring L for its easy-clean leather seats and the fact that it’s the gateway to even fancier options.
+The Pacifica starts at $38,690, but we’d step up to at least the Touring L for its easy-clean leather seats and the fact that it’s the gateway to even fancier options.

 Where is the 2022 Chrysler Pacifica made?